Maraval

 Maraval is one of the northern suburbs of Trinidad's capital, Port of Spain, a valley in northern Trinidad in Trinidad and Tobago.
 It is situated at the bottom of the hills of Paramin and located east of the Diego Martin valley to which it is connected directly by Morne Coco Road, and west of Santa Cruz valley, to which it is connected by Saddle Road.
+It is administered by the Diego Martin Regional Corporation.

 Description

-Maraval is considered one of the major high-income residential areas in the country, and, in combination with the Westmoorings, Goodwood Park and Glencoe area, is home of much of the island's elite, including a number of diplomats.
-Some of the highest income enclaves within Maraval are Champs Elysees, Fairways, Andalucia, Haleland Park, La Seiva and Moka, with many properties in these neighbourhoods that are priced in excess of USD$2.5 million.
+Maraval is considered one of the high-income residential areas in the country, and, in combination with the Westmoorings, Goodwood Park and Glencoe area, is home to much of the island's elite, including a number of diplomats.
+Some parts of Maraval are Champs Elysees, Fairways, Andalucia, Haleland Park and Moka.

 Maraval is sometimes referred to as "Diego Martin East".
-It is home to Trinity College secondary school and St. Andrew's Golf Course and Club in Moka, which is considered to be one of the finest golf courses in the Caribbean that was established in 1891 making it one of the oldest in the world.
-It arguably provides the best route of access from the capital to the North Coast.
+It is home to Trinity College secondary school and St. Andrew's Golf Course and Club in Moka, which is one of the oldest in the world.
+Maraval arguably provides the best route of access from the capital to the North Coast.

 Along with Santa Cruz, Maraval is located close to the best beaches on the island, allowing its residents quick access to both leisure activities, as well as downtown business and entertainment.